 Newly-elected and veteran legislators representing all areas of state, from Round Lake Beach and Addison, to Downers Grove and East St. Louis, attended the event.
-Several legislative leaders who have a demonstrated their commitment to broadening and strengthening business diversity in Illinois were on hand for discussions with the more than 30 representatives of IUBDC-member utilities.
+Several legislative leaders who have demonstrated their commitment to broadening and strengthening business diversity in Illinois were on hand for discussions with the more than 30 representatives of IUBDC-member utilities.

 Key discussion topics included IUBDC’s efforts to increase the participation of diverse businesses in utility supply chains, develop new diverse businesses, and enlist legislator support to advance supplier diversity in Illinois.